mandarpriya/Climate-Analysis/README.md

 ##SPI Index :- Standardized Precipitation index (SPI)
 The Standardized Precipitation Index (SPI) is the most commonly used indicator worldwide fordetecting and characterizing meteorological droughts.
 The SPI indicator, which was developed by McKee et al. (1993), and described in detail by Edwards and McKee (1997), measures precipitation anomalies at a given location, based on a comparison of observed total precipitation amounts for an accumulation period of interest (e.g. 1, 3,6,9, 12, 24,48 months), with the long-term historic rainfallrecord for that period.
 The historic record is fitted to a probability distribution (the “gamma” distribution), which is then transformed into a normal distribution such that the mean SPI value for that location and period is zero.
 For any given region, increasingly severe rainfall deficits (i.e.,meteorological droughts) are indicated as SPI decreases below ‒1.0, while increasingly severe excess rainfall are indicated as SPI increases above 1.0.
 Because SPI values are in units of standard deviation from the long-term mean, the indicator can be used to compare precipitation anomalies for any geographic location and for any number of time-scales.
 Note that the name of the indicator is usually modified to include the accumulation period.
 Thus, SPI-3 and SPI-12, for example, refer to accumulation periods of three and twelve months, respectively.
-T

 ## SPEI Index :- Standardised Precipitation Evapotranspiration Index (SPEI)